 The fecal specimen is inoculated onto selective media, thiosulfate-citrate-bile salts-sucrose agar (TCBS), designed to inhibit growth of normal bowel flora while allowing growth of Vibrio species.
-Suspect colonies are identified using conventional biochemical methods.(Murray PR, Baron EJ, Jorgensen JH, et al: In Manual of Clinical Microbiology.
-Nineth edition.
+Suspect colonies are identified using conventional biochemical methods.(Murray PR, Baron EJ, Jorgensen JH, et al: Manual of Clinical Microbiology.
+Ninth edition.
 Washington, DC, ASM Press, 2007, pp 723-733)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.